Motherhood is…Hanging by a Thread

 It’s not what moms do.
 No matter what’s happening around us: puking dogs, puking kids, puking husbands, 3rd grade research projects, college visits, teacher luncheons, new meds, broken dishes, work deadlines, dads with cancer, auction donations, PTO openings, overnight guests, looming drivers tests, SATs, crazy coworkers, carpools, back-talking kids, the damn succulent and mason jar for the class project, that cough you just can’t get rid of, it’s all just a blip on the radar.
 All of that shit (and more that didn’t make the list), don’t worry, Mom’s got it!

-So today, on this average Friday morning where there is undoubtedly a shit storm swirling around you, I salute each and every one of you for getting up today and doing what you do, for being that Supermom for your kids, your spouse, your parents, your boss, your coworkers, your siblings, your neighbors, your kids’ school, your girlfriends, and whomever else, for digging deep and finding a way to be that Supermom despite the fact that you may be hanging on by a thread.
+So today, on this average Wednesday morning ,where there is undoubtedly a shit storm swirling around you, I salute each and every one of you for getting up today and doing what you do, for being that Supermom for your kids, your spouse, your parents, your boss, your coworkers, your siblings, your neighbors, your kids’ school, your girlfriends, and whomever else, for digging deep and finding a way to be that Supermom despite the fact that you may be hanging on by a thread.